Highly luminous supernovae associated with gamma-ray bursts II. The luminous blue bump in the afterglow of GRB 140506A: Results

+Despite the high redshift and the large line-of-sight extinction in the GRB host galaxy, the most natural explanation for the observed re-brightening of the light curve in the optical bands is an SN following GRB 140506A, as \cite{Heintz2017AA} already speculated.

-The SN components associated with GRBs were first studied systematically by \cite{Zeh2004ApJ}, who introduced the $k,s$ context.
-Based on the detailed light curves of the prototypical GRB-SN 1998bw \citep{Galama1998Nature,Clocchiatti2011AJ}, assuming that the general shape of GRB-SN light curves is identical, they developed an analytical equation (see \citealt{Klose2019AA}) which allows templates of SN 1998bw to be created at other redshifts, taking cosmological effects such as $K$-correction into account.
+The SN components associated with GRBs were first studied systematically by \citet{Zeh2004ApJ}, who introduced the $k,s$ context as described below.
+Based on the detailed light curves of the prototypical GRB-SN 1998bw at $z$=0.0085 \citep{Galama1998Nature,Clocchiatti2011AJ}, and assuming that the general shape of GRB-SN light curves is identical, templates of SN 1998bw can be created at other redshifts.
 These templates can then be altered based on the luminosity factor $k$, with $k=1$ implying the GRB-SN is just as luminous as SN 1998bw would be at the specific GRB redshift in the specific rest-frame band corresponding to the observer-frame band the measurements were taken in.
-Furthermore, without changing its fundamental shape, the light curve temporal evolution can be compressed ($s<1$) or stretched ($s>1$) with the stretch factor $s$.
-This model fits almost all GRB-SN light curves very well (Kann et al. 2022A, in prep.), and in particular that of SN 2011kl, despite this SN being overluminous compared to SN 1998bw \citep{Kann2019AA}.
+Furthermore, without changing its fundamental shape, the light curve's temporal evolution can be compressed ($s<1$) or stretched ($s>1$) with the stretch factor, $s$.
+This model fits almost all GRB-SN light curves very well, and in particular that of SN 2011kl, despite it being over-luminous compared to SN 1998bw \citep{Kann2019AA}.